Updated: Oct 20, 2020

 'Coming Out Alive' and 'Cry For Help' are powerful and personal but granted epic rock choruses that prevent them from being maudlin.
 If I had to make comparisons, their sound would fall somewhere between U2, Muse and Soundgarden - but Firekind's vibe is very much their own.
-Despite the introspective and often melancholic lyrical elements, this isn't shoegazing, or emo, these are full-bloodied rock songs that are designed to be a live shared experience.
+Despite the introspective and often melancholic tone, this isn't shoegazing, or emo; these are full-bloodied rock songs which are designed to be a live shared experience.

-Although the album has been around for some time, it feels as if it's ripe for returning Firekind's music to the consciousness of the hungry masses.
+Although the album has been around for some time, it feels as if it's ripe for returning Firekind's music to the consciousness of the masses.
 The Deluxe edition boasts acoustic tracks which strip things back from the bold production of Alain Johannes, to create a more vulnerable, but equally climatic sound.
 New song 'Have I Been Living' inspired by the Coronavirus lockdown, reminds us of time when the world stood still.
-It's loaded with both bittersweet and sangine lyrics that define the album (another contradiction).
+It's loaded with both bittersweet and sanguine lyrics (another contradiction) that define the album.

-While 'What I Have Is Already Lost' has tinges of regret and isolation as it attempts to reach it's an emotional summit, it reminds us to be grateful to be alive and offers hope in its darkest moments.
+While 'What I Have Is Already Lost' has tinges of regret and isolation as it attempts to reach its emotional summit, it also reminds us to be grateful and offers hope in its darkest moments.

 Follow us @photogroupieuk for all our latest reviews, interviews and posts